 - Insert the required data (names, affiliations, title, body, etc.) and click on Next at the bottom of each page, then click on Save at the bottom of the last page to save your submission.
 You will receive the confirmation that everything has been successfully submitted.

-- By accessing the online system with your credentials, you will be able to edit your submission at any moment until the abstracts submission deadline.
+- If suggested by the Scientific Committee, you will be able to edit your submission at any moment until the abstracts submission deadline by accessing the online system with your credentials.

 Abstract submission deadline is August 31, 2021, at 23.59 CET.